rubakanaan/data-structures-and-algorithms/python/stack-queue/README.md

     * pref can be either "dog" or "cat"
     * Return: either a dog or a cat, based on preference.
     * If pref is not "dog" or "cat" then return null.

+## Validate Brackets.

+* Write a function called validate brackets
+  * Arguments: string
+  * Return: boolean
+  * representing whether or not the brackets in the string are balanced